MODSetter/SurfSense/README.md

 # SurfSense

 Well when I’m browsing the internet, I tend to save a ton of content—but remembering when and what you saved?
 Total brain freeze!
 That’s where SurfSense comes in.
 SurfSense is like a Knowledge Graph Brain 🧠 for anything you see (Social Media Chats, Calender Invites, Important Mails, Tutorials, Recipies and anything ) on the World Wide Web.
 Now, you’ll never forget any browsing session.
-Easily capture your web browsing session and desired webpage content using an easy-to-use Chrome extension.
+Easily capture your web browsing session and desired webpage content using an easy-to-use cross browser extension.
 Then, ask your personal knowledge base anything about your saved content, and voilà—instant recall!

 # Video